PyCOMPLETE/pypkgexample/README.md

             sources=['pypkgexample/mymodule_fortran/hello_subr.f90'])
 ```

 The setup function actually builds the extensions and installs the package.
+Note that the dependencies can be specified by the "install_requires" argument.
+The pip package installe will automatically install the dependences before the actual package installation.
 ```python
 setup(
     name='pypkgexample',